micahwierenga/js-functions-and-scope/readme.md

 Defining and calling a function is different - a function will not be called when it's defined.

-You call a function by using parenthesis after the function's name `()`:
+You call a function by using parentheses after the function's name `()`:

 ```javascript